Swift Modules and Imports

 What are Methods in Extensions?

-Extensions can add methods to an existing type.
+Extensions allow you to add methods to an existing type.

 Syntax